pan-/Porting_Guide/Docs/BLE/BLEInstanceBase.md

 interrupt, but the MCU might wake up several times before returning (to service the stack).
 This is not always interchangeable with WFE().

-This function is used by mbed-classic users to go to sleep when they use BLE_API.
+This function is used by mbed-classic users to go to sleep when they use mbed BLE.

 #### Possible implementation